tum-pbs/pbdl-book/others-timeseries.md

 Our model $\mathcal{P}$ is typically discretized with $\mathcal{O}(n^3)$ samples for a 3 dimensional problem (with $n$ denoting the number of samples along one axis), and for time-dependent phenomena we additionally have a discretization along time.
-The latter typically scales in accordance to the spatial dimensions, giving an overall number of samples on the order of $\mathcal{O}(n^4)$.
+The latter typically scales in accordance to the spatial dimensions.
+This gives an overall samples count on the order of $\mathcal{O}(n^4)$.
 Not surprisingly, the workload in these situations quickly explodes for larger $n$ (and for all practical high-fidelity applications we want $n$ to be as large as possible).

 One popular way to reduce the complexity is to map a spatial state of our system $\mathbf{s_t} \in \mathbb{R}^{n^3}$